FLUX-SE/all_docs/en_US/spat_revolution_doc/Ambisonic_transcoding.md

 *What is a t-design layout?*

 To keep it really simple, t-design is a mathematical way of constructing sphere perimeters or circle surfaces with an array of point that is homogenous.
 In 2D the point simply put on a circle and are evenly spaced.
 In 3D, things get much more complicated many t-design point layout exist.
-In Spat Revolution, we chose to use the method used by the mathematician Sloane for our speaker layouts.
+In SPAT Revolution, we chose to use the method used by the mathematician Sloane for our speaker layouts.

 ### Regularized pseudo-inverse

+_!> Regularized pseudo-inverse is only available in the Ultimate version of _SPAT Revolution_.

 The pseudo-inverse decoder, or 'mode-matching decoder' (MMAD), is suitable for both 2D and 3D.
 It is based on a pseudo-inverse of the re-encoding matrix.